-Note that these are ones we have personally visited and explored with BattleKid.
+Note that these are ones we have personally visited and explored with our son.
 As our long-term plans involve returning to Ireland as often as possible as a family, to explore even more of the country we call our homeland, this list will be adjusted and expanded accordingly.
-While not everyone will agree with these, we will only recommend Irish castles we have explored and enjoyed ourselves with BattleKid.
+While not everyone will agree with these, we will only recommend Irish castles we have explored and enjoyed ourselves with our son.

-So here are the best castles to visit with kids in Ireland, which are also among some of the best things to do in Ireland with kids.
+So, here are the best castles to visit with kids in Ireland, which are also among some of the best things to do in Ireland with kids.
 And if you want to sleep in a castle, there are a few castle hotels near Dublin you can consider.

 Best Castles in Ireland to Visit with Kids

-Cahir Castle, dating from the 12th century, is located in County Tipperary and is a brilliant castle to visit with kids.
+Cahir Castle in Ireland, dating from the 12th century, is located in County Tipperary and is a brilliant castle to visit with kids.
 One of the largest castles in Ireland, Cahir Castle is situated on an island on the River Suir and is one of the best preserved castles on the Emerald Isle.
-There are lots of rooms on different levels to explore in the main part of the castle.
+There are lots of rooms on different levels to explore in the main part of this Irish castle.
 And there are also some beautiful gardens off the side of the main stronghold for little ones to enjoy.

-The thing that BattleKid was most intrigued by was the portcullis, which you can see off one of the upper halls.
+The thing that our son was most intrigued by was the portcullis, which you can see off one of the upper halls.
 There are also some stunning views across the River Suir from the windows of the upper halls and rooms.
 We even enjoyed a dragon hunt at Cahir Castle.
 There is so much to explore and see at this castle that kids certainly won’t be bored.
 It’s definitely one of the best castles for kids in Ireland and somewhere to put on your list of places to visit in Ireland with kids.

-BattleKid and I visited this castle during our Easter road trip and met another mum and her son in the café at Lismore Castle.
-As she holds an annual pass to the castle, she offered to walk around with us and show us some of the grounds and we gratefully accepted.
+My son and I visited this castle during our Easter road trip and met another mum and her son in the café at Lismore Castle.
+As she holds an annual pass to the castle and visits regularly, she offered to walk around with us and show us some of the grounds and we gratefully accepted.

 Our visit to Lismore Castle and Gardens was not a very long one, and we didn’t see all of the grounds simply because we were enjoying Sally and her son’s company.
 It was also the last castle of a full day’s exploring and is one I really want to return to on our next visit, so we can explore more of the lower gardens.
 But I can highly recommend it as one of the top Irish castles to visit with kids as they will love the lower gardens and play area in particular.

 Located in County Clare, not too far from Limerick City, Bunratty Castle and Folk Park is one of the must-see places in Ireland with kids.
 Not only do you have Bunratty Castle itself to explore, but also the Folk Park which is hugely interesting.
 Bunratty Castle, dating from the 15th century, is one of the best tourist sites in Ireland and has a few different levels to explore.
 Within the large tower house there are rooms such as the Earl’s Kitchen, the Great Hall and the Earl’s Bedroom to explore.

 If you have time, and perhaps if your kids are bit older, I highly recommend you book one of the Medieval Banquets.
 Held within the castle itself, the banquet is a traditional Medieval feast with mead, singing and other entertainment.
-Although I didn’t bring BattleKid, BattleDad and I have attended one during our biking honeymoon in Ireland and thoroughly enjoyed it.
+Although I didn’t bring our son, my husband and I have attended one during our biking honeymoon in Ireland and thoroughly enjoyed it.
 It is often rated as the best medieval banquet in Ireland.

 The Folk Park of Bunratty Castle is a wonderful place to bring kids in Ireland.
 One of the most interesting places to visit in Ireland, this park contains houses showcasing 19th century Irish village life.
 Rural farmhouses, shops, workshops and streets have been recreated in the park and are a sight to see.
 It very much reminded me of St Fagan’s in Cardiff.

-BattleKid was completing intrigued by some of the furniture and the lack of stairs in the houses.
+Our son was completing intrigued by some of the furniture and the lack of stairs in the houses.
 My favourite part of each house had to be the peat fires.
 They reminded me of my parent’s house in Galway and the peat fires we used to light during the winter.
-If only technology could let me bottle it up and let you smell it as you read it.
+If only technology could let me bottle it up and let you smell it as you read this.

 There are over 30 buildings to explore around the park and even some farm animals too.
 Costumed characters can be seen throughout the park to help depict life in 19th century Ireland during certain times of the year, and are also on hand to answer any questions you may have.

 One area we never got to explore during our visit was the Fairy Village.
 Despite spending several hours at Bunratty Castle and Folk Park, we somehow missed this section.
 However, it’s a great excuse for us to make a return visit to one of the best castles in Ireland.
 If you are considering visiting Ireland with kids, then you need to include a visit to Bunratty Castle as they will thoroughly enjoy it if our visit is anything to go by.